-- Customers of MySQL Enterprise Edition can use the MySQL Enterprise Backup product for backups.
-For an overview of the MySQL Enterprise Backup product, see MySQL Enterprise Backup Overview. - A forum dedicated to backup issues is available at https://forums.mysql.com/list.php?28.
+• Customers of MySQL Enterprise Edition can use the MySQL Enterprise Backup product for backups.
+For an overview of the MySQL Enterprise Backup product, see MySQL Enterprise Backup Overview.

-- Details for mysqldump can be found in MySQL Programs. - The syntax of the SQL statements described here is given in SQL Statements. - For additional information about InnoDB backup procedures, see Chapter 3, InnoDB Backup. - Replication enables you to maintain identical data on multiple servers.
-This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the source by using a replica server.
+- A forum dedicated to backup issues is available at https://forums.mysql.com/list.php?28. - Details for mysqldump can be found in MySQL Programs. - The syntax of the SQL statements described here is given in SQL Statements. - For additional information about InnoDB backup procedures, see Chapter 3, InnoDB Backup. - Replication enables you to maintain identical data on multiple servers.
+This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the source by using a replica.
 See Replication. - MySQL InnoDB Cluster is a collection of products that work together to provide a high availability solution.
 A group of MySQL servers can be configured to create a cluster using MySQL Shell.
 The cluster of servers has a single source, called the primary, which acts as the read-write source.
 Multiple secondary servers are replicas of the source.
 A minimum of three servers are required to create a high availability cluster.
 A client application is connected to the primary via MySQL Router.
 If the primary fails, a secondary is automatically promoted to the role of primary, and MySQL Router routes requests to the new primary. - NDB Cluster provides a high-availability, high-redundancy version of MySQL adapted for the distributed computing environment.
-See MySQL NDB Cluster 7.5 and NDB Cluster 7.6, which provides information about MySQL NDB Cluster 7.5 (based on MySQL 5.7 but containing the latest improvements and fixes for the NDB storage engine).
+See MySQL NDB Cluster 8.0, which provides information about MySQL NDB Cluster 8.0.